Deployment on AWS

 registry_user | string | "" | Required.
 Qrvey registry user. |

-s3_bucket | object | {} | Existing S3 bucket configuration |
+s3_bucket | object | {} | Existing S3 bucket configuration. |

 single_az_mode | bool | false | If set to true, deploys all resources in a single Availability Zone (AZ).
 Set to false for multi-AZ deployments.
 Useful for controlling intra-AZ data transfer costs. |

-table_hierarchy_enabled | bool | false | Enable table hierarchy feature |
+table_hierarchy_enabled | bool | false | Enable table hierarchy feature. |

-trino_config | object | {} | Trino config (name, size, count) |
+trino_config | object | {} | Trino configuration (name, size, count). |

-use_athena_from_serverless | bool | false | Use Athena from serverless |
+use_athena_from_serverless | bool | false | Use Athena from serverless. |

-use_existing_vpc | bool | false | Use an existing VPC |
+use_existing_vpc | bool | false | Use an existing VPC. |

-use_public_subnet_for_db | bool | false | Use a public subnet for the database |
+use_public_subnet_for_db | bool | false | Use a public subnet for the database. |

-vpc_cidr | string | "10.110.0.0/16" | VPC CIDR block |
+vpc_cidr | string | "10.110.0.0/16" | VPC CIDR block. |

-vpc_details | object | null | VPC details (vpc_id, public_subnets, private_subnets, intra_subnets) |
+vpc_details | object | null | VPC details (vpc_id, public_subnets, private_subnets, intra_subnets). |

 chart_values